jenstornell/php-suit/readme.md

-# PHP Suit - A collection of helper functions
+# PHP Suit

 *Version 1.0* - [Changelog](changelog.md)

 The missing PHP functions.
+Grab the whole library, or just pick the function you need.

 ## In short

 - Small library, compared to others, for example [JBZoo Utils](https://github.com/JBZoo/Utils)
 - The function names are as short as possible
+- The function names uses underscores just like native PHP
-- Unique, no duplicates of already existing PHP functions
+- No duplicates of already existing PHP functions
 - No dependencies

 ## Functions